PrefLib/PrefLib-Data/FORMAT_SPECIFICATION.md

 Dataset tags are used to classify datasets based on their characteristics.
 These are the tags currently in use.

-- Combinatorial: The data represent combinatorial preferences over the alternatives.
+- *Combinatorial*: The data represent combinatorial preferences over the alternatives.
-- Election: The preferences apply to a scenario in which some alternatives are to be selected/elected.
+- *Election*: The preferences apply to a scenario in which some alternatives are to be selected/elected.
-- Experiment: The datafiles were collected as part of an experiment.
+- *Experiment*: The datafiles were collected as part of an experiment.
-- Matching: The preferences apply to a scenario in which alternatives are to be matched to one another.
+- *Matching*: The preferences apply to a scenario in which alternatives are to be matched to one another.
-- Mturk: The preferences were collected on Amazon Mechanical Turk.
+- *Mturk*: The preferences were collected on Amazon Mechanical Turk.
-- Politics: The preferences apply to a political scenario.
+- *Politics*: The preferences apply to a political scenario.
-- Ratings: The preferences express ratings about the alternatives.
+- *Ratings*: The preferences express ratings about the alternatives.
-- Sport: The data represent sport events, interpreted as elections.
+- *Sport*: The data represent sport events, interpreted as elections.
-- STV: STV (single-transferable vote) was the voting rule used for the selection of the winner.
+- *STV*: STV (single-transferable vote) was the voting rule used for the selection of the winner.

 This list is not fixed.
 Extra tags can be added and current tags can be removed.